Cost: £10 – £15

 The low score had to be given for the overall package.
 You don’t expect a spray trigger to fail that quickly.
 If I hadn’t of had a spare the wax would have to have to be poured onto a pad.
 This I suspect would have applied much to much of the product as it was supposed to be sparingly applied.

-Ease of use – Simple as quick even spread over.
+Ease of use – Simple and quick to evenly spread over.

 Finish – Brilliant results from a car paint job that has been abandoned for a few months!